What Is This All About???

 Abortion

-This is probably the most divisive issue facing the
+This is probably one iof, if not the most divisive issue

-country right now.
-You would think my upbringing as a Christian would have me
+facing the country right now.
+You would think my upbringing as a Christian

-thinking a certain way.
-But don't think that, and don't get all bent out of
+would have me thinking a certain way.
+But don't think that, and don't get all

 I am not Pro-Choice or Pro-Life.